(Last updated July 2019)

-In this article, we provide a detailed look at everything you need to know about the Research and Development Expenditure Credit – more commonly known as the “RDEC” for short.
+In this article, we provide a detailed guide to everything you need to know about the Research and Development Expenditure Credit – more commonly known as the “RDEC” for short.

 What is the RDEC tax incentive and who benefits?